Listening to the Dead

 As you know, I’ve always been fascinated by criminality and the people that solve crime.
 My books feature authentic depictions of crime scenes and police procedures – something I achieve through meticulous research with my colleague CSI Cass Sutherland.

-The 2nd series looks at how investigators approach different causes of death – from blunt force to poisoning – with a focus on the methods used in the Prime Suspect and Tennison series.
+The seconds series, recorded in lockdown in 2021, looks at how investigators approached different causes of death – from blunt force trauma to poisoning – with a focus on the methods used in the Prime Suspect and Tennison series.

 You’ll be able to subscribe and hear us investigate various branches of forensics, discussing our own experiences, talking with experts, hearing how real-life crime scenes are worked, exploring the latest innovations and demonstrating how CSI fact is even more thrilling than CSI fiction.